-Within the small grove of trees in the bottom right of the satellite image is a walking path through rolling hills (well, mounds really, picnic-pillows!) that defy the surrounding urban flatland.
+Within the small grove of trees is a walking path through rolling hills (well, mounds really) that defy the surrounding urban flatland.
 There are several benches along the paved pathway.

 The playground & spray pad